kwikius/mixer_lang/README.md

 See the [example1.mix](https://github.com/kwikius/mixer_lang/blob/master/example1.mix) file in this directory for example syntax.
 (Still in early stages)
 See [bison.y](https://github.com/kwikius/mixer_lang/blob/master/bison.y) for the grammar ( Again still being worked on)

-Each output expression can consist of [Inputs](#Inputs), intermediate constants and variables and other outputs.
+Each output expression can consist of [Inputs](#Inputs), intermediate symbolic values and [outputs](#Outputs).

 Inputs
 ------

 For ArduPlane, for example, the usual basic inputs are Pitch, Yaw, Roll, and Throttle, though others can be defined as you wish.
 As well as the basic inputs, every [ArduPlane parameter](http://plane.ardupilot.com/wiki/arduplane-parameters/) is available as a constant input.
-Other flight parameters are also available if you wish to add them as inputs.
+Other flight parameters, such as Airspeed, Attitude will also be available, plucked staright from there latest runtime values in code.

 Outputs
 -------